43rd Annual PURC Conference: A Messy Process for a Clean Power Plan: Things Keep Getting Messier!

 Even without the Clean Power Plan, new stakeholders are emerging as technologies and the economics for production change, giving rise to increasingly complex regulatory and political issues.
 How can those responsible for keeping the system working make decisions for the long term?
 What are their options and what are the likely outcomes?

 PURC's 43rd Annual Conference examined options and decision making for environmental policies, energy supply, industry roles and responsibilities, and water regulation.
-Speakers and participants will engage in discussions that address the following questions:
+Speakers and participants engaged in discussions that address the following questions:

 - How will Florida position itself relative to the Clean Power Plan given the legal uncertainties?